tjbuck11/R-Projects/Jobs-Project/README.md

 #### Question 2: Is there significant evidence that Business Analyst Positions in New York pay a better average salary than any other job in New York?

 Coming out of college, I plan on living in New York for a period of time, and will hopefully work as a business analyst.
 Is this a good decision?
 We will first filter the job listings to only ones based in New York City, New York, and then use the mean of all the expected salaries.
-Luckily, there is ample information online about salary statistics, so I will also be utilizing outside calculations and statistics from the U.S Census Bureau^[https://data.census.gov/cedsci/table?q=new%20york%20city%20wage&tid=ACSST5Y2020.S2001]
+Luckily, there is ample information online about salary statistics, so I will also be utilizing outside calculations and statistics from the [U.S Census Bureau](https://data.census.gov/cedsci/table?q=new%20york%20city%20wage&tid=ACSST5Y2020.S2001)

 Let us define $\mu$ as the true mean salary of a worker in New York City, New York in 2020. (the link above has $\mu$ = $84,950).
 It should be noted this value incorporates business analyst positions in New York City, but this shouldn't have a major impact on our analysis.